textlint/textlint/docs/rule.md

 - [txtnode.md](./txtnode.md)
     - If you want to know AST of a text, use [Online Parsing Demo](./txtnode.md#online-parsing-demo)

-Each rules are represented by an object with some properties.
+Each rule are represented by an object with some properties.
 The properties are equivalent to AST node types from TxtNode.

 The basic source code format for a rule is: